sorydima/Katya-/README.md

 A Dmitry Sorokin production.
 All rights reserved.
 Powered by Katya ® 👽 AI 🧠
-Copyright © 2021-2024 Katya Systems, LLCKatya ® is a registered trademark Sponsored by REChain ®️. 🪐
+Copyright © 2021-2024 Katya Systems, LLC
+Katya ® is a registered trademark
+Sponsored by REChain ®️. 🪐
 hr@rechain.email
 p2p@rechain.email